Beliavsky/Fortran-Tools/README.md

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers

+[fspx](https://github.com/jalvesz/fspx): Sphinx extension that provides automatic documentation for Modern Fortran code, including docstrings and procedure argument descriptions, by jalvesz and Milan Skocic (work in progress)

 [htmlindex](https://people.sc.fsu.edu/~jburkardt/cpp_src/htmlindex/htmlindex.html): C++ code which builds a "skeleton" HTML page for a C, C++, FORTRAN77 or FORTRAN90 source code file, documenting every routine in the file...if each routine has been appropriately marked, by John Burkardt.
 The information after the marker is usually a one line explanations of what the routine does.

 [ProTeX](http://wiki.seas.harvard.edu/geos-chem/index.php/Automatic_documentation_with_protex): Perl script that can strip information from a standard Fortran document header and save that to a LaTeX file, by Arlindo Da Silva et al.